[Investigation] Exposed: Who were Russia's spies at Nato HQ?

 The VUMO and MAI, where Smushkin and Epishkin studied, are well-known recruitment centres for Russian intelligence.

-But so is the Moscow State Institute of International Relations (MGIMO), where Telegin and Demekhin, whom Nato likewise booted out, had studied.
+But so is the Moscow State Institute of International Relations (MGIMO), where Telegin and Demekhin, whom Nato likewise booted out, went to school.

 "As a rule, recruiters begin to look closely at students from the first year, and closer to defending their diplomas, candidates are invited to a confidential conversation and made tempting offers to work for the good of the motherland," a Russian source said.

-Telegin subsequently went to work for the Russian foreign ministry's financial department on overseas missions, but was officially paid peanuts for his work, according to his 1999 tax returns.
+Telegin subsequently worked for the Russian foreign ministry's financial department on overseas missions, but was officially paid peanuts for his work, according to his 1999 tax returns.

-"This is a common practice in intelligence: as if you work in one organisation, but you get your [real] salary in your own account at the place of service [for the intelligence branch]," another Russian source said.
+"This is common practice in intelligence: as if you work in one organisation, but you get your [real] salary in your own account at the place of service [for the intelligence branch]," another Russian source said.

 Telegin and Demekin had apartments in government-built compounds in Moscow's prestigious Rublevskoye Highway and Michurinsky Prospect.

-Several of their neighbours were also intelligence officers or military officers, government officials, and employees of Russian state banks, who were sent to foreign embassies or professional postings, the Dossier Center discovered.
+Several of their neighbours were also intelligence officers or military officers, government officials, and employees of Russian state banks, who were sent to foreign embassies or overseas bank jobs, the Dossier Center discovered.

 But if graduating from VUMO, MAI, or MGIMO and having an apartment in Rublevskoye or Michurinsky were part of a typical Russian spy's profile, others were less easy to pick out.